mkopsho/elastic-wrangler/README.md

 # ESWrangler
-A small Python CLI that indexes the contents of a file into an Elasticsearch index.
+A small Python CLI that indexes the contents of a nginx log file into an Elasticsearch index.

 ```
 usage: python es_wrangler [-h] filename index api username password

-Indexes the contents of a file into an Elasticsearch index
+Indexes the contents of a nginx file into an Elasticsearch index

 positional arguments:
   filename    the json file with your data